CryptoGing/Guide/docs/importantTopics/accessToken.md

     uid: string }}
 {% endhighlight %}

 Security Note: Do not save or use the `accessToken` or `uid` obtained in the Authentication call for purposes other than display.
-A malicious actor could pass a forged or expired access token.
-Instead pass the `accessToken` to your server side and verify it with the /me endpoint of the Pi APIs.
+A malicious actor could pass a forged or corrupt access token.
+Instead pass the `accessToken` to your server side and verify it with the `/me` endpoint of the Pi App Platform APIs.
 Calling that API will be detailed later on.

 The Access Token is dynamic and will change at preset time intervals.
 Apps should not use the access token to create records or store information about a Pioneer.
 Instead, Apps should verify the access token which returns a static ID.
 To authenticate an access token, the App should pass the access token from its Frontend to its server side, then call the Pi API `/me` endpoint.